Moving towards the College of Veterinary Professionals of Ontario

 Veterinary Technicians: Connect with the College

 While the Veterinary Professionals Act is now law, it is not yet in full effect.
-Implementation will occur in two stages.
-The College is currently in stage one – known as the transition stage.
-The College is looking forward to the next 18-24 months of regulation and by-law development to facilitate installation of the new framework in the coming years.
+The College is in the transition stage.
+The Transition Council is reviewing regulatory concepts and drafting by-laws for the new framework.
+The earliest the new model could be in place is currently estimated to be January 2026.

 The Veterinary Professionals Act represents the biggest update to the regulation of veterinary medicine in Ontario in over 30 years.
 The new legislation: